Skip to main content

 Examples of taxpayers required to declare

-• Taxpayers who have received full income from work from the same payment for an amount greater than 22,000 euros per year.
+• Taxpayers who have received full employment income from a single payment in an amount greater than 22,000 euros per year.

-• Taxpayers who have received full income from work for an amount greater than 14,000 euros during 2022 in the following cases:
+• Taxpayers who have received gross income from work in 2022 for an amount greater than 14,000 euros in the following cases:

 1. When they come from more than one payer, if the sum of the amounts from the second and remaining payers, in order of amount, exceeds the figure of 1,500 euros per year.